Docker Config

 • Redis if you depend on durable queue state

-• application-managed runtime data like profiles or temp artifacts, depending on your deployment policy
+• application-managed runtime data like browser profiles or temp artifacts, depending on your deployment policy

 Operational advice